 Note: All keys and values are interpreted as strings when configurations are saved in this format (e.g., 5 is stringified and sent as 5) so you need to convert your code from that format at runtime.

 To edit your configuration using the JSON form, do the following:

-- From the left navigation, select Splits and then your desired feature flag.
+- From the left navigation, click Feature flags and then your desired feature flag.

-- In the Format field of the Attach configuration to your treatments area, select JSON as your format.
+- In the Format field of the Dynamic configuration area, select JSON as your format.
 You get a JSON editor for each of your treatments.

 - Click expand or collapse if you have a large JSON object inserted as a configuration and you may need to expand or collapse it when editing.

 The Split platform stringifies the JSON you enter and provides it as a string to each of our SDKs.
 Be sure to change data type as needed when you parse the dynamic configuration payload into local variables in your code.